 This is a legitimate question to ask.
-The moratorium on winding up petitions comes to an end on the 30th September 2021 which will enable banks, and other creditors, to compulsorily liquidate companies.
+The moratorium on winding up petitions came to an end on the 30th September 2021 which enabled banks, and other creditors, to compulsorily liquidate companies.

 Why would they do this?

 When the banks loaned money to companies using bounce back loans they were 100% backed by the government and they could not take any personal guarantees.
 As such, they were inundated with loan applications and pretty much approved all applications on a number of assumptions

 - The pandemic/lockdown would be over in a few months and things would be back to normal

 - Most people would be honest and realistic with their applications

 - The government would pay out in the event of default so little risk